Skip to main content

 As the executive director of professional growth and development in curriculum and instruction, she worked tirelessly to set up alternative paths to teaching focused on removing barriers to earning a credential and increasing the diversity and representation of teachers in SFUSD.
 Through her supervision of the multilingual departments, teacher leadership, new teacher support, and curricula teams, she supported new and veteran teachers to question their practice and supported the curriculum teams to design equity-centered materials and professional development for the district.

 She holds a Bachelor of Science in Secondary Education and Spanish from The Pennsylvania State University, a Master of Arts in Language and Literacy Acquisition and Elementary Education as well as a Reading Specialist degree from San Francisco State University.
-She is currently earning her Educational Doctorate from East Carolina University’s International Cohort in Educational Leadership, where she is researching how social justice leaders foster conditions to create schools as beloved communities for students, families, and staff..
+She recently completed an Educational Doctorate from East Carolina University’s International Cohort in Educational Leadership in an educational leadership where she studied how school leaders can cultivate beloved community in their schools